aman-ku/Machine-Learning-Algorithm/README.md

                                          # Machine-Learning-Algorithm

-Machine-Learning-Algorithm from scratch in python
+This repository contains many useful machine learning algorithm from scratch in python as well as by using sklearn library of pyhton.
+This repository also contains various dataset for particular algorithm.